Effects of noise on leaky integrate-and-fire neuron models for neuromorphic computing applications: Random factors and a LIF synaptic conductance neuron model

 In general, the total synaptic input current $I_{\text{syn}}$ is the sum of both excitatory and inhibitory inputs.
 We assume that the total excitatory and inhibitory conductances received at time $t$ are $g_E(t)$ and $g_I(t)$, and their corresponding reversal potentials are $E_E$ and $E_I$, respectively.
 We define the total synaptic current by the following equation:

 Therefore, the corresponding membrane potential dynamics of the LIF neuron under synaptic current (see, e.g., \cite{Li2019}) can be described as follows:

 where $V$ is the membrane potential, $I_{\text{inj}}$ is the external input current, while $\tau_m$ is the membrane time constant.
+We consider the membrane potential model where a spike takes place whenever $V(t)$ crosses $V_{\text{th}}$.
+Here, $V_{\text{th}}$ denotes the membrane potential threshold to fire an action potential.
+In that case, a spike is recorded and $V(t)$ resets to $V_{\text{reset}}$ value.
+This is summarized in the reset condition $V(t) = V_{\text{reset}}$ if $V(t) \geq V_{\text{th}}$.
+We define the following LIF model with and a reset condition:

-Similar to the first model analyzed in Section \ref{Sec:classicalLIF}, we consider here random synaptic inputs by introducing the following random input current (additive noise) $I_{\text{inj}} = I_0 + \sigma_1 \eta(t)$, where $\eta$ is the zero-mean Gaussian white noise with unit variance.
-In this representation, $\sigma_1$ denotes the standard deviation of this random component to the input.
-For the multiplicative noise case, the applied current is set to $I_{\text{inj}} = I_0 + \sigma_2 V(t)\eta(t)$, where $\sigma_2$ represents the standard deviation of this random components to the input.
-In what follows, we also consider the random refractory period as in the previous section.
-Similarly, in the presence of such random input currents, the equation \eqref{main_eq2} can be seen as a Langevin stochastic equation.
+In this model, we consider a random synaptic input by introducing the following random input current (additive noise) $I_{\text{inj}} = I_0 + \sigma_1 \eta(t)$, where $\eta$ is the zero-mean Gaussian white noise with unit variance.
+For the multiplicative noise case, the applied current is set to $I_{\text{inj}} = V(t)(I_0 + \sigma_2 \eta(t))$.
+Here, $\sigma_1, \sigma_2$ denote the standard deviations of these random components to the inputs.
+When considering such random input currents, the equation \eqref{main_eq2} can be considered as the following Langevin stochastic equation (see, e.g., \cite{Roberts2017}):

 In our model, we use the simplest input spikes with Poisson process which provide a suitable approximation to stochastic neuronal firings \cite{Kuhn2004}.
 This input spikes will be added in the quantity $\sum_{k}\delta(t-t_k)$ in the equation \eqref{conductivity}.
 In particular, the input spikes are given when every input spike arrives independently of other spikes.
 For designing a spike generator of spike train, let us call the probability of firing a spike within a short interval (see, e.g. \cite{Dayan2005}) $P(1 \text{ spike during } \Delta t) = r_{j}\Delta t$, where $j=e,i$ with $r_e, r_i$ representing the instantaneous excitatory and inhibitory firing rates, respectively.
 This expression is designed to generate a Poisson spike train by first subdividing time into a group of short intervals through small time steps $\Delta t$.
 At each time step, we define a random variable $x_{\text{rand}}$ with uniform distribution over the range between 0 and 1.
 Then, we compare this with the probability of firing a spike, which is described as follows: